KennethEvans/repository-manager/README.md

 See https://kennethevans.github.io/Projects/Repository%20Manager/Help/RepositoryManagerHelp.htm.

+**More information**

-For this and more projects from the same author see https://kennethevans.github.io.
+More information and FAQ are at https://kennethevans.github.io as well as more projects from the same author.

+Licensed under the MIT license.
+(See: https://en.wikipedia.org/wiki/MIT_License)